 - Eva Design System – Deep Learning Generator: Enter your brand color, and get semantic colors with the power of a deep learning algorithm.

-- Eggradients: All of your gradients and color pallets presented to you in the form of 200+ egg shapes.
+- Eggradients: All of your gradients and color pallets are presented to you in the form of 200+ egg shapes.

 - Happy Hues: The best way to get theme colors for your website or app.
 They have curated pallets with live previews.